katzenpost/katzenpost/drafts/dspool.rst

 4.1 Append-only Signed Discrete Spool
 -------------------------------------

+* Also known as AOSDS.

 An append-only SDS is an SDS without the forget method.

 5. Add-Once-Remove-Once Set Collection
 ======================================

-* Also known asn AOSDS.
+* Also known as AOROSC.

 An add-once-remove-once set collection is an AOSDS which defines membership in various sets.
 It can be thought of as logically equivalent to a number of "2P-Set" (two-phase set) CRDTs [WIKICRDT]_.

 There are two types of messages which can be written to this spool:

 - add(setname, item)